dentmaged/Cardinal-Plus/README.md

 ##Compiling
 To compile and run the latest development version of CardinalPGM, you will need [JDK7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) and [Apache-Maven](http://maven.apache.org/).
 On most Linux distributions, you can find both packages in your default repositories.
 To compile, simply run `mvn clean install` in your command line, in the CardinalPGM directory.
 The plugin should be found in `target/`, as `CardinalPGM-1.0-SNAPSHOT.jar`.

+## Why was this made?

+I had made a pull request - which had a rank system in it.
+I had also made another one 4 days before that, with the observer book.
+CaptainElliott and myself got into an argument and I decided that I was going to stop and make my own fork - Cardinal+.
+And here we are!
+I'm going to begin work on a 1.7 version later down the line.
+Feel free to contribute!